TheCoy/razor/README.md

-# razor
+# taskrobot
-A toolkit called razor base cobra
+A golang tool like a robot for do multi tasks